-- If your home is not well served by a landline or the cell phone coverage is poor, or if you want a backup to your landline service, you can opt for satellite service.
-You will need to spend some money buying the special hardware, and monthly fees are at least double what you will pay for a landline or cellphone internet coverage.
+- If your home is not well served by a landline or the cell phone coverage is poor, or if you want a backup to your landline service, you can opt for a satellite internet service.
+You will need to spend some money buying the special hardware, and monthly fees higher than what you will pay for a landline or cellphone internet coverage.

 How can I get satellite internet service in Mexico

 There are three companies in Mexico offering internet services via satellite.
 The newest is Starlink, who was granted a license to operate in Mexico in the summer of 2021.
 You can learn more about the services and compare package prices on their respective websites:

-- Starlink: The new, global, satellite internet system being rolled out by Elon Musk.
-The company has recently halved the monthly fee, bringing the cost into line with competitors, and offers delivery of the hardware to your home that is designed for self-installation; the dish auto-configures itself and does not require a technician to visit.
+- Starlink: The global satellite internet system being rolled out by Elon Musk.
+The company has recently halved the monthly fee, bringing the cost into line with competitors.
+Starlink ships the dish to your home for self-installation; the dish auto-configures itself and does not require a technician to visit.
 Starlink’s satellites are much closer to Earth, making the service more reliable, especially during wind and rain storms.

-- HughesNet Mexico: An established provider of high-speed internet services, the company is the currently the world’s largest and offers packages for home and businesses.
+- HughesNet Mexico: An established provider of high-speed internet services with packages for home and businesses.
 A technician visits your home to install the dish.
-They offer a 30-day contract cancellation guarantee in the case that the service doesn’t work well in your area, but you must cancel in this time frame, or keep the year-long contract.
+They offer a 30-day contract cancellation guarantee in the case that the service doesn’t work well in your area, but you must cancel in this time frame or keep the year-long contract.

-- ViaSat Mexico: Offers high-speed internet services for home and businesses, and their service extends to WiFi on board some flights.
+- ViaSat Mexico: Offers high-speed internet services for home and businesses.
+A technician visits your home to install the dish.